Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 A common example of itemized deductions are charitable donations to nonprofit organizations and business expenses incurred by self-employed individuals.
 Those who work for an employer may also deduct certain business expenses depending on the nature of their work.

-Although itemized deductions can be more beneficial than the standard deduction, you can only choose one of the two in a given tax year.
+Although itemized deductions can be more beneficial than the standard deduction, you can only choose one of the two routes in a given tax year.
 This means that you should only opt to itemize deductions if the total amount you’ll be deducting is greater than the standard deduction for the year.

 Other common itemized deductions include: